onfido/onfido-sdk-ui/README.md

     -d 'reports[][name]=document' \
     -d 'reports[][name]=facial_similarity'
 ```

-Note: you can also submit the POST request in JSON format, see [example above](#handling-callbacks).

 You will receive a response containing the check id instantly.
 As document and facial similarity reports do not always return actual [results](https://documentation.onfido.com/#results) straightaway, you need to set up a webhook to get notified when the results are ready.